CHECK: Ask the right questions and do the research to help you make an informed decision

 Ways to manage your money

-There are many options to manage your investments today, from financial advisers to DIY investing to robo-advisers.
+There are many options to manage your investments today, from financial advisors to DIY investing to robo-advisors.
 Choose what is right for you.
 It may be a combination, and it may change over time.
 Generally, these options will fall into the three categories* below.

 Personalized service with